department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 ### What benefits can I get?

 - Money for school
-- Money to pay for your living expenses during enrollment
+- Money for your living expenses during enrollment

 -----